Barry’s been in touch. He’s added to the collection of N gauge model railway layouts on the blog:

 The layout of old was called Meadow Falls and is a small end of line station and surrounding countryside.

-I decide to join it to the larger layout I was building so that it would run to a small station at the other end of the layout with a small station and turntable, the gauge for both being N Gauge.
+I decide to join it to the larger layout I was building so that it would run to a small station at the other end of the layout with a small station and turntable, as they were both N gauge model railway layouts.

 Then I when on to my main board which I am still working on but have at present got Carpal Tunnel Syndrome in my Right hand so it is making the job very difficult